 Career Activator modules and activities develop students’ career management competencies, and increase employability.
-The programme offers a variety of activities including seminars, modules and work experience, to suit individual needs and learning styles.
+The programme offers a variety of activities including seminars, modules, and one-on-one appointments to suit individual needs and learning styles.
 We also encourage participants to seek work experience.

 Hours involved in the activity